THE BRAIN – BIOCHEMICAL BACKGROUND

 DOPAMINE – THE JOY MOLECULE

 Drugs affect many different types of neurotransmitters.
-Some of the most common are serotonin, beta-endorphine and adrenaline.
-In recent years, research has shown, or at least suggested, that one of the main substance that makes us addicted is the neurotransmitter dopamine.
+Some of the most common are serotonin, beta-endorphins, and adrenaline.
+In recent years, research has shown, or at least suggested, that one of the main substances that make us addicted is the neurotransmitter dopamine.

 The SHORTCUT TO ENJOYMENT